electricimp/Rocky/README.md

 Rocky is an framework for building powerful and scalable APIs for your imp-powered products.

 **Important** From version 3.0.0, Rocky is implemented as a table rather than a class. **This is a breaking change**.
-This change has been made to reduce Rocky’s memory footprint and to ensure that Rocky is available solely as a singleton.
+This change has been made to ensure that Rocky is available solely as a singleton.
 For full details on updating your code, please see [**Rocky Usage**](#rocky-usage), below.

 ![Build Status](https://cse-ci.electricimp.com/app/rest/builds/buildType:(id:Rocky_BuildAndTest)/statusIcon)